kevin-weitgenant/LinkedIn-Posts-Hunter-MCP-Server/README.md

 The built-in web viewer (`start_viewer`) provides:

+- **🔄 Real-time Updates**: Filter state syncs between UI and MCP commands
+- **✅ Quick Actions**: Mark posts as applied directly from the UI
+- **🎴 Card View**: Visual cards with profile images and engagement metrics
 - **📊 Table View**: Sortable columns with all post metadata
-- **🎴 Card View**: Visual cards with profile images and engagement metrics
-- **🔍 Advanced Filtering**: By keyword, date range, applied status, and IDs
+- **🔍 Filtering**: By keyword, date range, applied status, and IDs
-- **✅ Quick Actions**: Mark posts as applied directly from the UI
-- **🔄 Real-time Updates**: Filter state syncs between UI and MCP commands
 - **💅 Modern Design**: Built with React, TypeScript, TailwindCSS, and Vite

 ---